eventmachine/eventmachine/docs/GettingStarted.md

 TBD

-Lets test-drive this version.
+Let's test-drive this version.
 Client A:

     ~ telnet localhost 10000
     Trying 127.0.0.1...